We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 Check Out the Rides at Tivoli Gardens

 If you're visiting with family and friends, you can spend the rest of your afternoon riding the famous wooden roller coaster or strolling around the beautiful grounds of the Tivoli Gardens.
-The amusement park is right next to the City Hall and entrance fee costs about 22 USD.
-Visiting in the summer?
-Buy your tickets online and skip-the-line!
+The amusement park is right next to the City Hall and entrance fee costs about 22$.

 Have dinner at the Tivoli Food Hall, which serves plenty of affordable and good quality food options.
 It is located next to Copenhagen Central Station.